‘God Friended Me’ Casts Derek Luke As Hacker Henry Chase

 CBS’s God Friended Me has tapped actor Derek Luke to play a significant role in the series, according to a report from TVLine.

 The series, which premiered in September, 2018, follows the life of an outspoken atheist podcaster Miles Finer, played by Brandon Micheal Hall.
 One day, Miles notices a strange friend request from a Facebook account named “God.”
-He immediately thinks its a prank and attempts to ignore the request but “God” is persistent.
+He immediately thinks it’s a prank and attempts to ignore the request, but “God” is persistent.
 Eventually, Miles accepts the friend request and the account starts sending him seemingly random friend suggestions.
-Miles then enlists the help of his friend and coworker, Rakesh played by Suraj Sharma, and together the two start following the friend suggestions while trying to figure out who is behind the mysterious account.
+Miles then enlists the help of his friend and co-worker, Rakesh, played by Suraj Sharma, and together the two start following the friend suggestions while trying to figure out who is behind the mysterious account.

 Eventually, the friends learn that the code associated with the “God” account can be linked to a brilliant trio, including a hacker, Henry Chase, who will be played by Derek Luke.
-Throughout the series, Henry Chase’s location remains unknown but it seems the team might be getting closer to untangling the “God” accounts web of friend suggestions.
+Throughout the series, Henry Chase’s location remains unknown, but it seems the team might be getting closer to untangling the “God” account’s web of friend suggestions.

 “No one has seen or heard from him in 10 years,” showrunners Steven Lilien and Bryan Wynbrandt tell TVLine.
 “Along with Simon, he has been a lead suspect behind the God account.
 In our season finale, Miles, Cara, and Rakesh finally come face-to-face with Henry in the most unexpected way.”